bereniceluis/textractify/README.md

    Serving on 127.0.0.1:5000
    ```

-If the above steps does not work, download the zip file and paste the folder on your desired code editor and install the project dependencies using step 4 and run the app.py script which will direct you to `localhost:5000`
+If the above steps does not work, download the zip file and extract it.
+Copy and paste the extracted folders on your desired code editor and install the project dependencies by doing step 4 and run the app.py script which will direct you to `localhost:5000`

 ## Note
 - only `JPG`, `JPEG`, and `PNG` file formats are supported.